 On October 30, 1909, German aviation pioneer Hans Grade won the 40.000 Reichsmark “Lanz-Preis der Lüfte“, flying a new monoplane design, the ‘Libelle’ (Dragon Fly), the first really airworthy motor plane of Germany.
 Most probably, you have never heard of Hans Grade, who is also scarcely known in his home country.
 Nevertheless, he is one of the early pioneers of aviation and today, we will tell his story.

 Hans Grade was born on May 17, 1879, in Köslin, the largest city of Middle Pomerania in today’s north-western Poland.
 Working as a trainee in mechanical engineering in Grevenbroich, Cologne, he studied engineering at the Technische Hochschule in Charlottenburg, Berlin from 1900 to 1904.
 In 1903, Grade designed and constructed his first motorbike in Köslin and took over an engine workshop.
 In 1905, he founded the Grade-Motoren-Werke GmbH in Magdeburg.

 Although successful, Grade monoplanes did not become as famous as many contemporary European designs, and for this reason comparatively few were built.
 The small aircraft company, founded with his prize money, did not survived the Versaille-agreement of 1918.
 His extraordinary construction of driving a car with no use of a gear-box did not stand against the established constructions.

 In 1921 he established an automobile company called “Grade Automobilwerke AG“, which produced small, 2 seater personal cars.
+Until 1927 up to 2000 cars were produced.
+Up to 800 workers were employed in Grades Automobilwerk.
 The Grade Automobilwerke AG was closed in 1927 owing to financial difficulties.
 After the Nazi takeover in the 1930s Grade tried, without success, to develop a new Volksflugzeug and in 1934 he undertook research projects for the German aircraft manufacturers.
 In 1939 May 14 he re-flew his original monoplane from 1909, then 30 years old, at Berlin Tempelhof Airport for about 550 metres to celebrate his sixtieth birthday.
-Hans Grade died in 1946 at the age of 67.

-At yovisto you can learn more about the future of aviation and space flight in the presentation from Marc Millis on ‘Space Flight Predictions: After AI & Transhumanism‘
+At yovisto academic video search you can learn more about the future of aviation and space flight in the presentation from Marc Millis on ‘Space Flight Predictions: After AI & Transhumanism‘

 References and Further Reading: